nsswifter/SwiftArrayPermutations/README.md

 ## License

-`Swift-Array-Permutations` is released under an MIT license.
+`Swift Array Permutations` is released under an MIT license.
 See [LICENSE](LICENSE) for more information.